Magnetic field generation in mergers of massive main-sequence stars: Results

 The merger process leads to a denser and hotter core than a comparable 16.9\,M$_\odot$ MS star in full equilibrium: heat is mostly generated in the central region, leading to a larger internal energy in the core.
-The angular momentum redistribution leads to large rotational velocities outside the core (Fig.~\ref{fig:profiles}), thus the kinetic energy is larger compared to the internal energy outside the core, especially in the thick disk.
-This makes sense because the angular momentum of a binary increases outwards ($J\propto \sqrt{a}$), whereas the orbital energy decreases outwards ($E_\mathrm{orb}\propto a^{-1}$).
+The angular momentum redistribution leads to high rotational velocities outside the core (Fig.~\ref{fig:profiles}), and thus the kinetic energy is higher than the internal energy outside the core, especially in the thick disk.
+This is related to the fact that the angular momentum of a binary increases outward ($J\propto \sqrt{a}$), whereas the orbital energy decreases outward ($E_\mathrm{orb}\propto a^{-1}$).
 This redistribution of energies is important to predict 1D merger products that can be used for further stellar evolution modeling (see also Sect.~\ref{sec:comparison}).

+Similarly, the rotational configuration of the merged star is crucial for further evolution.
+Right after the merger (\eg, $t=2\,\mathrm{d}$, the toroidal structure rotates at sub-Keplerian angular velocities $\Omega$, and $\Omega$ reaches a maximum at radii of $0.5\text{--}1.0\,R_\odot$ (Fig.~\ref{fig:profiles}).
+Hence, these inner regions are stable against the MRI.
+With continuing evolution, the innermost regions spin up through angular momentum transport into these regions, and the entire central merger remnant approaches solid-body rotation that transitions into the sub-Keplerian angular velocity of the disk-like structure at the core--disk transition radius of about $3\,R_\odot$.
+Such an angular-velocity rotational profile is the minimum-energy configuration and appears to be reached within a few dynamical timescales after the merger.